Last updated: January 22, 2020

 - Day school education is the strongest guarantor of lasting, positive Jewish identity in our children.

-- The ever-rising cost of day school tuition has made it unaffordable for more and more middle-income* families.
+- The ever-rising cost of day school tuition, far outpacing increases in household income, has made it unaffordable for more and more middle-income families.
 That threatens the future of an excellent, diverse Jewish educational system in our community.

 Importance of Jewish day school education

 - “Jewish day schools are the gold standard in Jewish education.
 No other form of Jewish education provides the robust training in Jewish values, imparts the level of knowledge, or instills the same level of Jewish commitment…” (Daniel Held, Koschitzky Centre for Jewish Education, UJA Federation).